 “Bend over and look.
 It’s right there under my desk.
 I’m looking right at it.”
 He looked and still didn’t see it.
 I began to get frustrated.
 “It’s pink and yellow!
 It has bamboo handles and looks Chinese.
 It’s right there!”
 He finally found it, set it on the desk, and began to rummage through it, looking for the card.
 “Just bring it,” I whined.
 “I know where it is.
 I need to go.
 Now.”

 I crawled the rest of the way down the hall and through the living room.
 He opened the front door, and I crawled across the porch, and down the sidewalk until I reached the driveway where his truck was parked.
-Managing to stand, I opened the tailgate, and climbed into the bed.
+Managing to stand, I opened the tailgate, and threw myself into the bed.

 “What are you doing?” he asked.